Raise your hand if you have ever wondered how to embed a Facebook feed on your webpage?

 - Add Buy buttons – choose the ‘Call to Action’ option and add buttons on the posts so your web visitors can immediately buy the product or learn more about the post in the feed.

 - Number of posts in feed – limit the number of posts that you want the feed to display

-- Custom CSS – Hide or show the number of likes, posts or include a share button.
+- Custom CSS – Hide or show the number of likes, and posts or include a share button.
 This option is to fully customize the entire look of the feed by submitting a custom CSS classes with your own styles

 - Post width – you can choose the posts to show in a larger or smaller width

 - Mobile responsive – Post width for phones and tablets, choose different post sizes for smaller devices